 Water Tank Capacity

 There are Keurigs that come with tanks larger than 80 or 90 ounces, but there’s no reason to immediately go for the largest tank you can find.
 The water capacity should match your needs.
 Assuming the 8-ounce cup is the one you are most likely to brew, this kind of capacity allows you to get 10 or more cups without a refill.
 But Keurigs with single-cup water tanks (like the K15, for example) work great if you are not sharing the unit with anybody.
 Additionally, consider getting a Keurig with a removable tank, as it makes maintenance much easier.

 Which water should you use with a Keurig machine?

-Keurig’s brewing speeds are hard to match, and you get a single cup of coffee in under a minute.
-There are some models that brew a single cup for a bit longer (90 or 120 seconds), but it’s still fast compared to drip brewers, for example.
+Keurig’s brewing speed is hard to match, as you get a single cup of coffee in under a minute.
+There are some models that brew a single cup for a bit longer (90 or 120 seconds), which is still fast compared to drip brewers, for example.

-There are not too many accessories that come with Keurig coffee makers.
+There aren’t that many accessories that come with Keurig coffee makers.
 You may get a package of pods, a travel mug, or a K-Cup holder.
 These are usually Keurig bundles where you pay a bit more than just for the machine itself.
-With this in mind, you don’t really need a travel mug or a K-Cup holder, but a package of pods is a nice addition that can help you find the perfect flavor more easily.
+You might not need a travel mug or a K-Cup holder, but a package of pods is a nice addition that can help you find the perfect flavor.
 If hot coffee is important to you, consider a thermal coffee maker instead – here’s a list to start with.